thisdot/starter.dev/starters/express-apollo-prisma/README.md

 - `npm test` - Runs the unit tests.
 - `npm run lint` - Runs ESLint on the project.
 - `npm run format` - Formats code for the entire project.
-- `npm prisma:format` - Updates your database using migrations during development and creates the database if it does not exist.
+- `npm run prisma:format` - Updates your database using migrations during development and creates the database if it does not exist.
-- `npm prisma:migrate:reset` - Deletes and recreates the database, or performs a 'soft reset' by removing all data, tables, indexes, and other artifacts.
+- `npm run prisma:migrate:reset` - Deletes and recreates the database, or performs a 'soft reset' by removing all data, tables, indexes, and other artifacts.
-- `npm prisma:migrate:dev` - Updates your database using migrations during development and creates the database if it does not exist.
+- `npm run prisma:migrate:dev` - Updates your database using migrations during development and creates the database if it does not exist.
 - `npm run prisma:generate` - Generates the API schema types into the `src/interfaces/schema.ts` file
 - `npm run prisma:deploy` - Applies all pending migrations, and creates the database if it does not exist.
 Primarily used in non-development environments.
-- `npm queue:run` - Queue runner script.
+- `npm run queue:run` - Queue runner script.
 Runs the queue worker.

 ## Environment Variables